redstone59/abbreviation-doohickey/README.md

 # What?
 Python program that allows for keyboard abbreviations from a `.json` file.
-Originally designed for use in LaTeX, but can be used for other purposes.
+Originally designed for use in LaTeX note taking (minimising hand reaching and shift and arrow pressing), but can be used for other purposes.

 # Example
 With the default LaTeX abbreviations, one could type the quadratic formula like this: